Icinga/icingaweb2/doc/components.md

 ### Component ids

 When an ID is assigned to the HTML element, it will be used by the component loader to reference this component.
-Otherwise an ID in the form "icinga-component-<ID>" will be created and the ID attribute in the HTML Element will be updated accordingly.
+Otherwise an ID in the form "icinga-component-&lt;ID&gt;" will be created and the ID attribute in the HTML Element will be updated accordingly.